programminghistorian/jekyll/lessons/linux-installation.md

 python
 ```

-This will open up the Python prompt, meaning htat you can now use Python
+This will open up the Python prompt, meaning that you can now use Python
 commands in the shell.
 Now type

 ``` python